KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

 + Enable hardware support for secure boot functionality when your device supports this functionality.

 ### 3.18.2.
 Security Flags
 The Yocto Project has security flags that you can enable that help make your build output more secure.
-The security flags are in the `meta/conf/distro/include/security_flags.inc` file in your Source Directory (e.g. `poky`).
+The security flags are in the `meta/conf/distro/include/security_flags.inc` file in your Source Directory (例如 `poky`).

 > Note
 > Depending on the recipe, certain security flags are enabled and disabled by default.